Efficient probabilistic reconciliation of forecasts for real-valued and count time series: Experiments on synthetic data

 \subsection{Reconciling Poisson forecasts}

 We now consider discrete base forecasts.
 We set a Poisson distribution on each bottom variable, with mean randomly chosen in the interval $[5,10]$.
 We denote by $\bm{\lambda}_b \in \rr_+^8$ the vector of the base bottom means.
-As before, for each incoherence level $\epsilon \in \{0.1, \; 0.3, \; 0.5, \; 0.8\}$, we set the mean of the upper variables as $\bm{\lambda}_u = (1+\epsilon) \Abf \bm{\lambda}_b$.
+As before, for each incoherence level $\epsilon \in \{0.1, \; 0.3, \; 0.5\}$, we set the mean of the upper variables as $\bm{\lambda}_u = (1+\epsilon) \Abf \bm{\lambda}_b$.
 In the Poisson case, the reconciled distribution cannot be analytically computed.
-We thus compare the results obtained using IS and BUIS with the results obtained using MCMC.
-Since probabilistic forecasts of count time series are typically given as samples \citep{tscount}, we also run sample-based BUIS (Sect.~\ref{sec: buis w samples}): we assume that the base distribution is unknown, and that only samples are available.
-The mean absolute percentage errors are computed with respect to the reconciled mean via MCMC (Table \ref{tab: mape poisson tree}).

-The boxplot of the reconciled mean of a bottom variable is shown in Figure~\ref{fig:boxplot poisson NO IS}.
-In order to have a clear comparison between BUIS and MCMC, IS is not shown.
-The results obtained using BUIS, in both cases, are similar to those obtained using MCMC.
-Note that, for small incoherence levels, the standard deviation with MCMC is larger than with BUIS.
-Finally, the average computational times are reported in Table \ref{tab: times poisson}.
-Both BUIS and sample-based BUIS are two orders of magnitude faster than MCMC.
+We thus run an extensive experiment using \textit{PyMC}, with $20$ chains with $50,000$ samples each.
+We consider these samples as the true reconciled distribution.